(888) 762-8642

 Thanksgiving Seasonings

-Apple Pie Spice is a balanced blend of cinnamon, allspice, nutmeg, ginger, and cardamom.
+Apple Pie Spice, whether you want organic or conventional, is a balanced blend of cinnamon, allspice, nutmeg, ginger, and cardamom.
 It’s great in bread and cookies and can add a pleasant dash to sweet potatoes and leafy greens like spinach.

 Mexican Mole Powder has its roots in a sauce made for turkey, so it’s easy to see why we’d use it on Thanksgiving.
 It’s also delicious with chicken, pork, shrimp, or mushrooms.